 The selling point of the RT-700, apart from the whopper hopper, is the automatic pellet feeder and temperature control.
 Just set your temperature, and the feeder supplies wood pellets to the firebox at just the right pace to hit and hold whatever temp you’ve chosen to set it to.

-While it can’t quite achieve searing temperatures, it can grill meat without trouble at 500f, as well as smoke and cook low ‘n’ slow.
-We love it, and it features highly in our recommended best pellet grills roundup for 2018.
+While it can’t quite achieve searing temperatures, it can grill meat without trouble at 500 °F, as well as smoke and cook low ‘n’ slow.
+We love it, and it features highly in our list of recommended pellet smokers.